-Through the past three years we've had well-known and highly-respected South Coast botanist Libby Sandiford running a rolling vegetation survey across some of our Gondwana Link reserves.
+Through the past three years we've had well-known and highly-respected South Coast botanist Libby Sandiford running a rolling vegetation survey across some of our Fitz-Stirling reserves.
 The information Libby has collated has surprised even us.

 We knew what we're protecting and managing here is pretty special, but we didn't know quite how special.

-The three areas Libby has surveyed so far - the original Monjebup Reserve and southern sections of our partners' (Bill and Jane Thompson) adjoining Yarraweyah Falls property, Red Moort Reserve, and Monjebup North, lie across just 13km of country between their furthest extremities, and together total just over 3,000 hectares in area - less in terms of remnant bushland.
+The three areas Libby has surveyed so far – the Monjebup (including Monjebup North) Reserve, southern sections of our partners' (Bill and Jane Thompson) adjoining Yarraweyah Falls property and Red Moort Reserve – lie across just 13km of country between their furthest extremities, and together total just over 3,000 hectares in area - less in terms of remnant bushland.

 Despite their proximity, the three areas are quite different landscapes.
 Monjebup/Yarraweyah is significant for the extent of granite occurring across it, Red Moort is notable for its extensive almost pure stands of the local endemic Eucalyptus vesiculosa, after which we've now named this latest property addition to the Gondwana Link portfolio, and Monjebup North is the home of spongolite mallee.